named-data/NFD/docs/manpages/nfdc-route.rst

 <FACEURI>
     An URI representing the remote endpoint of a face.
-    It must uniquely match an existing face.
+    In **nfdc route add** command, it must uniquely match an existing face.
+    In **nfdc route remove** command, it must match one or more existing faces.

 <ORIGIN>
     Origin of the route, i.e. who is announcing the route.